Lyndsey Scott, the Victoria’s Secret Model Who Codes, Fires Back At Trolls

 Scott went on to add that she is the lead iOS software engineer for app developer Rallybound before reiterating the fact that she has a double major in computer science and theatre.

-“Looking at these comments I wonder why 41% of women in technical careers drop out because of a hostile work environment #gofigure” she wrote.
+“Looking at these comments I wonder why 41% of women in technical careers drop out because of a hostile work environment #gofigure,” she wrote.

 Scott also used her own Instagram page to reveal why she chose to respond to the trolls.